lblod/ai-service-smart-ipdc-generator-group-8/README.md

 3. Translate into final output
     * All received objects are used to populate the final output that aligns with the IPDC data model object

+## LLM steps taken

+### Mistral-Nemo & More complex data structure prompts
+Our first attempt involved using Mistral Nemo with complex data structure prompts.
+This approach provided decent results but also presented several challenges.
+   * Invalid JSON responses happened
+   * Responses were sometimes mixed between Dutch and English
+   * The content sometimes strayed from the intended purpose, with hallucinations and inconsistencies
+   * Fully open-source model and relatively fast response time

+### Transition to Llama 3.1 (70b)
+We tested Llama 3.1 (70b), which yielded significantly better results but still had drawbacks.
+   * The content was more aligned with the input text.
+   * While accuracy improved overall, it wasn’t perfect but still a notable step forward
+   * Response time increased immensely, up to 3 minutes per field
+   * Utilizing examples in the prompts didn't help as Llama took info directly out of these examples even when context was adjusted
+   * Non-European model with a slightly more restrictive license, however this would only be an issue with more than 700 million active users per month

+### Simplified approach with single fields
+We shifted to a more simplified prompting approach, using a single field that encapsulated each property.
+This provided some improvements.
+   * Consistency improved across responses
+   * Response time decreased due to having only one prompt which extracts all information at once

+Utilizing both the stronger Llama model and the adjusted prompting approach allowed for better general performance for the extracted information.
+It's a shame we couldn't use examples within the prompts but we needed to make a decision due to the high latency to prompt the model which reduced actual testing time.

 ## Usage

 ### generate-ipdc endpoint